Xijie-Wei/Neural-network-learning-note/README.md

 This project is about getting familiar with Pytorch with the tutorial 'Deep Learning with PyTorch: A 60 Minute Blitz' by Soumith Chintala from: https://pytorch.org/tutorials/beginner/deep_learning_60min_blitz.html And try to set up a hand-writing number classification neural network with dataset MNIST.
 This repository is a note and I`ll try to explain my code as possible.
 However, parts like the neural network structure are what I`m not familiar with (which I still need to spend time learning, I`m just a beginner in this field), so I`ll just skip them.

 ## Code
-In this part, I`ll try to explain my code as much as possible.\
+In this part, I`ll try to explain my code as much as possible.<br/>